Menu Close

 The Hanseatic city of Lübeck in Germany

-Lübeck was founded in 1226 and was the capital of the Hanseatic League for much of the Middle Ages.
+Founded in 1226, Lübeck was the capital of the Hanseatic League for much of the Middle Ages.
 The Hanseatic League was an old export and import agreement between countries and regions, and also had good connections with Sweden, especially Visby.
 The sea route was the best for business and via the river Trave and past Travemunde, Europe was open.

-Lübeck is called 'Queen of the Hanseatic League' and has been on the UNESCO World Heritage List since 1987, with an entire neighbourhood.
-The seven towers form a large part of the city's skyline, with spires and towers, harbours, canals, cobbled streets and red brick houses.
+Known as the 'Queen of the Hanseatic League', Lübeck has been a UNESCO World Heritage Site since 1987, with an entire city district.
+The seven towers form a large part of the city's skyline, with battlements and towers, harbours, canals, cobbled streets and red brick houses.

 Hansa- och hamnstaden Lubeck i Tyskland